LonamiWebs/lonamiwebs.github.io/content/new-computer.md

 After searching around how to disable the lights (because [my BIOS did not have this setting](https://rog.asus.com/forum/showthread.php?112786-Option-to-Disable-Aura-Lights-on-Strix-G-series-(G531GT)-irrespective-of-OSes)), I stumbled upon ["Armoury Crate"](https://rog.asus.com/us/innovation/armoury_crate/).
 Okay, fine, I will install that.

 The experience wasn't much better.
 It did the same thing with a lot of consoles flashing on screen.
 And of course, it resulted in another blue-screen, this time `KERNEL_SECURITY_CHECK_FAILURE`.
-To finish up, the BSOD kept happening as I rebooted the system.
-Time to reinstall Windows once more.
+To finish up, the BSOD kept happening as I rebooted the system. ~~Time to reinstall Windows once more.~~ After booting and crashing a few more times I could get into secure mode and perform the reinstall from there, which saved me from burning the `.iso` again.

 Asus software might be good, but the software is utter crap.